LexieData/LexieData.GitHub.io/capstone_project.md

 I counted the genres using the COUNTIF function in Excel and ordered them by most popular at the top.
 Then I made a bar graph in PowerBI to visualize these results. <br>
 <img src="images/PowerBI Genre.png"/> <br>

 The most popular genre was Pop, followed by Rock.
 Pop was listed 41 times, whether it was by itself or with a group of other genres.
-The genres that got the least amount of number one hits were Disco and Funk.
+The genres that ranked 1 the least amount of times were Disco and Funk.
 Jazz had one hit but was listed once by itself instead of grouped with Swing.

 ### Track 4
 The last question is, "Did Ozzy Osbourne and/or Black Sabbath make the year-end Billboard Chart and if so, what was their ranking?"